STAR Satellite Rainfall Estimates

 The files are named world1hr.YYYYJJJHH, where YYYY is the 4-digit year, JJJ the 3-digit Julian day, and HH the 2-digit hour (in UTC) at the end of the 1-h accumulation period.
 For instance, world1hr.200804200 contains rainfall accumulations ending 0000 UTC 11 February (Julian day 42), 2008.

-Grid:The rainfall data are on a lat/lon grid with 8000 columns and 3111 rows.
-The file zworld.latlon contains the corresponding lat/lon points.
+Grid:The rainfall data are on a lat/lon grid with 8001 columns and 3111 rows.
+The file zworld.latlon2 contains the corresponding lat/lon points.

-NOTE: As of 0000 UTC 11 February 2008, the files were expanded to 8001 columns by 3111 rows due to a programming bug that neglected to write the last column of data just west of the Greenwich Meridian.
-For these files, use zworld2.latlon instead.
+NOTE: Prior to 0000 UTC 11 February 2008, the files were 8000 columns by 3111 rows due to a programming bug that neglected to write the last column of data just west of the Greenwich Meridian.
+For files BEFORE this date, use zworld.latlon instead.

 The 'world1hr' files are in ASCII.
 The first line contains the date and time (format '2i8') of the file.
 The date is in the format 1YYJJJ where YY is the last 2 digits of the year and JJJ is the Julian date; the time is HH0000 where HH is the hour in UTC.
 The date and time will be the same as that of the file name.

 The remaining lines are in format 'i6' and contain a value ranging from 0 to 256 that is converted to rainfall accumulation (in mm) using the equation:

 Note that a value of 0 means missing rainfall,while a value of 2 means no rainfall.